NordicESMhub/EOSC/README.md

 - As the climate community also makes use of [cylc](https://cylc.github.io/), we could also contribute to workflow Hub by developing and maintaining a tool to convert to [CWL](https://www.commonwl.org/) e.g. **cylc2cwl**.

 This work could be done by the [NICEST2](https://neic.no/nicest2/) (Nordic Collaboration on e-Infrastructures for Earth System Modeling) and [WP4: ESM workflows to efficiently run NorESM and EC-Earth on euroHPC](https://nordicesmhub.github.io/nicest2/2020/05/04/plan.html#wp4-esm-workflows-to-efficiently-run-noresm-and-ec-earth-on-eurohpc).

+- [ipython2cwl](https://ipython2cwl.readthedocs.io/en/latest/): is it any useful for converting our Jupyter notebooks into CWL?

 # Infrastructure